NelsenEW/espdrone-lib-python/docs/python_api.md

 ------------

 The library contains a special link driver, named `DebugDriver`.
-This driver will emulate a Crazyflie and is used for testing of the UI and library.
+This driver will emulate a Espdrone and is used for testing of the UI and library.
 Normally this will be hidden from the user except if explicitly enabled in the configuration file.
 The driver supports the following: